spt-development/spt-development-cid-jms-spring/README.md

 Usage
 =====

-Register the Aspect as a Spring Bean manually or by adding the
+Register the aspects as a Spring Beans manually or by adding the
 [spt-development/spt-development-cid-jms-spring-boot](https://github.com/spt-development/spt-development-cid-jms-spring-boot)
 starter to your project's pom.